lukes611/phdThesis/readme.txt

 today:
+	algorithm implementation:
+		icp  : v<R3>,
+		fm   :
+		pc   :
+		mode :
+	measurements:
+		hammond error : v<R3>
+		mse : v<R3>
+		% match v<R3>
 	1. setup my phd project:
-		RGB-D data comes from my Pix3D class and corresponding files VMat data can be computed from a variety of places VMat with Pic - used by the feature matching methods
+		RGB-D data comes from my Pix3D class and corresponding files VMat/vector<R3> data can be computed from a variety of places VMat with Pix3D - used by the feature matching methods
-	2. setup my algorithm
-	3. write the other algorithms
-	4. setup test environment
-	5. gather data
-	6. do tests

-todo:
+to do:
 	1. implement an evaluation system:
 		input:
 			RGB-D data